buildingSMART/documents-API/README.md

 ##### 3.3.2.2.6.
 Upload Completion

 After the client has successfully uploaded all binary parts of the document, the server must be notified via the upload completion endpoint.
 In this example, the url for this endpoint was returned as `https://cde.example.com/upload-completion?upload_session=ee56b8f3-8f93-4819-976e-46a45a5a996f`.

+Note that for long running upload completion requests, the server may periodically send back a whitespace character to keep the connection from timing out.

 The client just sends a `POST` request without a body to this endpoint and receives a `DocumentVersion` as response: